Basajaun: General description

-The Basajaun sometimes appears in the stories as terrifying man of the forest, of prodigious strength and surpassing agility (swifter than a stag) with whom it was better not to run into.
+The Basajaun sometimes appears in the stories as a terrifying man of the forest with prodigious strength and surpassing agility (swifter than a stag) whom it was better not to run into.

 Basajaun is also said to have been the world's first farmer who taught mankind how to cultivate cereals.
-Basajaun was also the world's first blacksmith, and miller, from whom mankind stole the secrets of making the saw, the mill axle, and the art of welding.
+Basajaun was also the world's first blacksmith and miller, from whom mankind stole the secrets of making the saw, making the mill axle, and the art of welding.
 Alternatively, it was the trickster San Martin Txiki who acquired these various skills from them, which he subsequently taught to humans.

 The Basajaun was also thought to build megalithic structures, or at least toponymy suggests his kindred were responsible for building dolmens, etc. In Ataun, there are many dolmen sites found in the mountainous terrain, dubbed Jentiletxe or "house of the Jentil", while on Mt.
 Saadar in Zegama, such dolmens are called Tartaloetxéta or "house of the Tartalo", and there is a geological formation (an arroyo) that is named Basajaundegi or "residence of the Basajaun" found in the Aratz-Erreka district of Azpeitia.

 Naturally, the beginnings of Christianity (Kixmi) and the spread of technology coincide with the period when the Romans came to the Basque Country.

 Some scholars have suggested that the Basajaun myth might be a folk memory of early human contact with Neanderthal populations in the Iberian Peninsula.

 Folktales

 In one tale, billed as the only depiction of the Basajaun as a "vampire", (Note: Vaz Da Silva, after (Webster 1877).) the wild man (Basa-Jaun) accepts three boys and a girl as servants, but the girl grows thin because he comes each evening demanding her to poke her finger through the door, and he has been sucking on the finger, which has been the cause of her languor.
 The children push the wild man down the ravine.
 But the wild woman (Basa-Andre) instructs the girl to place three large teeth in the warm water the girl uses to wash her brother's feet, and the boys turn into oxen.
-But the girl eventually finds opportunity to threaten the wild woman into confessing how to undo the spell with three hazel rods.
+But the girl eventually finds an opportunity to threaten the wild woman into confessing how to undo the spell with three hazel rods.